-Forestry and Recreation (F & R) is not identified as an implementing zone within the applicable General Policy Plan ((for any of the FLUM)) designations.
-Property owners may request ((a rezone to F & R consistent with applicable GPP policies and Title 30 SCC)) this zoning classification, and their requests will be considered as provided for under existing policies and regulations.
+Forestry and Recreation (F & R) is not identified as an implementing zone within the applicable General Policy Plan designations.
+Property owners may request this zoning classification, and their requests will be considered as provided for under existing policies and regulations.